brodjj/brodjj.github.io/_posts/2026-02-25-no-hype-no-hysteria-just-ai.md

 ## AI is here to stay

 I hate to break it to you, but we're not rolling back the clock on this one.

-Thomas Hughes' theory of technological momentum suggests that once a technology reaches a certain level of adoption, it gathers inertia to proliferate more widely and become enmeshed in society.
+> Thomas Hughes' theory of technological momentum suggests that once a technology reaches a certain level of adoption, it gathers inertia to proliferate more widely and become enmeshed in society.
 You can't un-invent it, and you can't wish it away.
+{: .prompt-info }

 We've seen this play out before.
 Personal computers went from niche hobby kits for nerds to being in every home and office.
 Mobile phones went from luxury item for stockbrokers to luxury item for entitled teenagers.
 The internet went from that "computer thing in university libraries" to being so fundamental to modern life that losing your Wi-Fi feels like a legitimate crisis.